suba18rajan/SRMS/README.md

 FUTURE WORK:
       In summary, the future scope of the project includes:
-•	Generating certificates for students.
+•Generating certificates for students.
-•	Adding more security to prevent hacks.
+•Adding more security to prevent hacks.
-•	Adding more advanced features to the Student Result Management System.
+•Adding more advanced features to the Student Result Management System.
-•	Hosting the platform on online servers for worldwide accessibility.
+•Hosting the platform on online servers for worldwide accessibility.
 In the past, data used to be manually inserted for result analysis, but now the project uses SQL files for data extraction.
-•	Data can be fetched and parsed in various formats such as doc, csv, and odt.
+•Data can be fetched and parsed in various formats such as doc, csv, and odt.
 Additionally, there is potential for data visualization using pie charts, graphs, and other methods.
-•	The project can be made more interactive and user friendly by adding features such as a group chat for students to discuss various engineering issues, thus fulfilling each user's needs in the best way possible.
+•The project can be made more interactive and user friendly by adding features such as a group chat for students to discuss various engineering issues, thus fulfilling each user's needs in the best way possible.